CI/CD & containers

 ```

-The [`seekrit-run` guide](/docs/guides/run#in-a-container) has a complete
+The [`seekrit-run` guide](/docs/guides/run#in-a-container) also has a

-multi-stage Dockerfile that downloads the binary from `run.seekrit.dev` and
+Docker-Hub-free variant that downloads the binary from `run.seekrit.dev` and

 verifies its checksum.